Generation IV reactor: Molten-salt reactor (MSR)

 A molten salt reactor (MSR) is a type of reactor where the primary coolant or the fuel itself is a molten salt mixture.
 It operates at high temperature and low pressure.

 Molten salt can be used for thermal, epithermal and fast reactors.
 Since 2005 the focus has been on fast spectrum MSRs (MSFR).

 Other designs include integral molten salt reactors (e.g. IMSR) and molten chloride salt fast reactors (MCSFR).

 Early thermal spectrum concepts and many current ones rely on uranium tetrafluoride (UF4) or thorium tetrafluoride (ThF4), dissolved in molten fluoride salt.
 The fluid reaches criticality by flowing into a core with a graphite moderator.
 The fuel may be dispersed in a graphite matrix.
 These designs are more accurately termed an epithermal reactor than a thermal reactor due to the higher average speed of the neutrons that cause the fission events.

 MCSFR does away with the graphite moderator.
 They achieve criticality using a sufficient volume of salt and fissile material.
 They can consume much more of the fuel and leave only short-lived waste.

 Most MSR designs are derived from the 1960s Molten-Salt Reactor Experiment (MSRE).
-Variants include the conceptual Dual fluid reactor that uses lead as a cooling medium with molten salt fuel, commonly a metal chloride, e.g. plutonium(III) chloride, to aid in greater closed-fuel cycle capabilities.
-Other notable approaches include the Stable Salt Reactor (SSR) concept, which encases the molten salt in the well-established fuel rods of conventional reactors.
+Variants include the conceptual dual fluid reactor that uses lead as a cooling medium with molten salt fuel, commonly a metal chloride, e.g. plutonium(III) chloride, to aid in greater closed-fuel cycle capabilities.
+Other notable approaches include the stable salt reactor (SSR) concept, which encases the molten salt in the well-established fuel rods of conventional reactors.
 This latter design was found to be the most competitive by consultancy firm Energy Process Development in 2015.

-Another design under development is TerraPower's Molten Chloride Fast Reactor.
+Another design under development is TerraPower's molten chloride fast reactor.
 This concept mixes the liquid natural uranium and molten chloride coolant in the reactor core, reaching very high temperatures at atmospheric pressure.
+In 2025, the Molten Chloride Reactor Experiment (MCRE), a joint project between Idaho National Labs (INL), Southern Company and TerraPower, achieved a major milestone, when a prototype furnace created a fuel based on denatured uranium at the rate of 18 kg per batch.
+It further completed a Molten Salt Flow Loop Test Bed, using stainless steel containing a slurry of lithium chloride-potassium chloride salts.
+Slurry properties such as temperature can be adjusted while the salts circulate.
+Five sensors analyze factors such as surface tension, fluid density, corrosion, and heat transfer rates.

-Another notable feature of the MSR is the possibility of a thermal spectrum nuclear waste-burner.
+Another notable MSR feature is the possibility of a thermal spectrum nuclear waste-burner.
 Conventionally only fast spectrum reactors have been considered viable for utilization or reduction of the spent nuclear fuel.
 Thermal waste-burning was achieved by replacing a fraction of the uranium in the spent nuclear fuel with thorium.
 The net production rate of transuranic elements (e.g. plutonium and americium) is below the consumption rate, thus reducing the nuclear storage problem, without the nuclear proliferation concerns and other technical issues associated with a fast reactor.